techidaily/site-facebook/source/_posts/investigating-facebooks-reels-in-the-social-media-race.md

 ![video reel](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/Reels.jpg)

  While short-form video may be trending, TikTok is an entirely different product, and it won’t be easy for Facebook to copy it as it did Stories from Snapchat.
-We wrote a full article outlining why[the Reels vs. TikTok battle](http://www.makeuseof.com/use-instagram-reels-or-tiktok/) will be difficult for Facebook, so it's worth checking that out if you want to learn more.
+We wrote a full article outlining why [the Reels vs. TikTok battle](http://www.makeuseof.com/use-instagram-reels-or-tiktok/) will be difficult for Facebook, so it's worth checking that out if you want to learn more.

 ### Facebook Is Seen as a Mixed Media Platform